realA10001986/Time-Circuits-Display/AddOns.md

 1) Option **_Signal without 5s lead_** unchecked

-If a time travel sequence is started by button and the TCD is doing the acceleration on the speedo, the TCD can calculate when the temporal displacement starts and notify other props 5 seconds ahead:
+If a time travel sequence is started by button, the TCD itself is taking care of the "acceleration" on the speedo, and can therefore calculate in advance when the temporal displacement will start and notify other props 5 seconds ahead:

 ```
 |<---------- speedo acceleration --------->|                         |<--speedo deceleration--->|